 REALISTIC / HUMOR

 If you like funny, you’ll LOVE this series!
 Plus, in this first book, you’ll learn valuable cow trivia.
 But, it’s mostly the hilarious adventure of two pranksters who start out as rivals but eventually work together to pull off the biggest prank of all time — a prank that will ensure they get April Fool’s Day off from school.

 The Tapper Twins Go to War (with each other) by Geoff Rodkey

-What I love about this book, besides the structure which I’ll explain in a minute, is the true-to-life depiction of the twins.
+Is this a true-to-life depiction of twins?
 As the pair seeks revenge upon each other, they feel justified and sort of guilty at the same time.
 (Of course, this doesn’t stop either of them.)
-The interjecting texts between the parents, mostly unsure of how to handle different situations are perfect to balance our view of the kids’ lives.
-As I mentioned, the structure of this book is fun, making it a quick read.
-Told in interviews, text messages, photos, handwritten additions, and screen shots, it’s appealing to our kids who live with these styles of communications every day.
-Overall, I thought The Tapper Twins to be a humorous, enjoyable story.
+As the story progresses, you’ll read interjecting texts between the parents, mostly unsure of how to handle different situations with their kids.
+Written in interviews, text messages, photos, handwritten additions, and screen shots, it’s appealing to our kids who live with these styles of communications every day.

 The Croc Ate My Homework by Stephan Pastis

 This book is so funny I can hardly stand it.
 My kids LOVED this book, as did I. It’s from the author of the Timmy Failure books and the Pearls Before Swine comic strip which curated especially for younger readers.
 The crocs are not the smartest and their stupidity will keep you thoroughly entertained.
 You’ll be sharing page after page with your family, friends, and neighbors.

 Mal and Chad by Stephen McCranie